 An attractive, moss-like cover that forms a dense cushion.
 Native to Australia, New Zealand and South America.
 Keep moist over warmer months.
 Flowers are tiny, greenish-brown and numerous and appear in summer.
 Excellent when grown around rocks, which it tends to grow over and cover.
 Suited to Native or Japanese style gardens.

 Dark leaved carpeting plant with pretty floral display.
 Don’t allow to dry out over drier months.
 Native to Eastern Australia.
 Indigenous forms available.
 Propagate by division or seed.
-Attractive, five petalled blue flowers.
+Attractive, five petalled blue or white flowers.
 Excellent for rockeries and borders and between rocks or pavers.
+Available as tubestock or in pots.
+Grows very tight to the ground.